AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 - Wipe the sonicator tip with 10% bleach, 70% ethanol, and DI water after each sample.

-- Spin at 2,500g for 5 min at 4°C.
+- Spin at 3,000g for 5 min at 4°C.

 - Remove supernatant and place in a new labeled tube ("host" tube).
 Record volume.
+If needed repeat a second time.

 - Place in a freezer box and store at -80°C until extraction.